cunnie/docs/ghetto_raid.md

 * click the **Services** icon at the top
 * click the **iSCSI** slider so it turns on

-#### 2.3 Kernel iSCSI Results
+#### 2.2 Kernel iSCSI Results
 We perform 9 runs and take the median values for each metric (e.g. Sequential Write).
 The experimental iSCSI target provides us a 67% increase in write speed (*hitting the theoretical limit*), a 45% *decrease* in read speed, and a 334% increase in IOPS.

-The decrease in read speed is curious; we are hoping that it's a bug that will be addressed in a future release.
+The decrease in read speed is curious; we are hoping that it's a FreeBSD bug that has been addressed in 10.0.

 <table>
 <tr>